 How you're assessed

-The way you’re assessed may depend on the units you select.
+The way you’re assessed may depend on the modules you select.
 Assessments will test your knowledge, and build the personal management and employability skills that are essential for your career.

 Qualifications or experience

 - A second-class honours degree in a relevant subject which includes some element of economics, mathematics or statistics, or equivalent professional experience and/or qualifications.

 - English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.